Click here for more information about laboratory operations and procedures

 Therapeutic anticoagulation with unfractionated heparin is generally monitored with the PTT.
 Recommendations for heparin therapy and monitoring are available through the Hematology Consultation service, which can be contacted at pager 443-4276.
 An overview of recommendations is available in the laboratory manual for reference purposes only in the entry: Heparin Laboratory/Dosing Algorithm.
 The reagents, and therefore the reference range and therapeutic range, differ among the various UC hospitals.
 Patients with lupus anticoagulants being treated with unfractionated heparin are usually monitored with heparin levels, rather than with the PTT.

-Therapeutic anticoagulation with direct thrombin inhibitors (i.e. argatroban) is generally monitored with the PTT.
-Recommendations for therapy and monitoring are available through the Hematology Consultation service, pager 443-4276.
+Therapeutic anticoagulation with intravenous direct thrombin inhibitors (i.e. argatroban, bivalirudin) is generally monitored with the PTT.
+Recommendations for therapy and monitoring are available through the Hematology Consultation services: for adults, pager 443-4276, for pediatrics pager 443-6966.

 For patients not being treated with heparin for whom a sample may be contaminated with heparin, a heparin-neutralizing enzyme can be employed to overcome the effect of up to 2U/mL of unfractionated heparin/mL.
 Heparin neutralization is no longer routinely available.
 Performance of an aPTT after heparin neutralization may rarely be necessary for care of pediatric patients, and is subject to approval by laboratory medicine resident or faculty.
 In these rare circumstances, heparin neutralization may detect a substantial unexpected coagulopathy when a sample is drawn through a heparinized line.
 Of note, heparin neutralization reduces coagulation factor levels (typically by approximately 10%, but up to a 30% decrease can occur; internal UCSF study, Jan & Apr 2013).
 Therefore, heparin neutralization should not be used to detect slight abnormalities of coagulation, small changes in clotting times, or when monitoring anticoagulation.